 The number of multicultural and diverse households continues to grow, shifting the United States toward a population where minorities are the majority.
 There’s also research showing that while diverse investing teams consistently outperform less diverse ones, women and minorities are still underrepresented in the private equity and real estate private equity investment sectors.
 To address this, Allstate created the Diversity Emerging Managers program, whose goal is to identify the next generation of women and minority investment managers.
 We collaborate with GCM Grosvenor to select women- and minority-owned firms that demonstrate excellence as program participants.
 Allstate committed $96.5 million of the $100 million allocated to the program toward participating firms.
 We carefully assess the returns on the funds we commit for investment.

-In addition to our financial commitment, the participating firms also receive development training from Grosvenor Capital Management that covers a wide range of topics related to operating an asset management firm, including management, finance and marketing.
+In addition to our financial commitment, the participating firms also receive development training from GCM Grosvenor that covers a wide range of topics related to operating an asset management firm, including management, finance and marketing.